JuscelinoMamede01/JuscelinoMamede01/README.md

-# 💫 Sobre Mim:
+# 💫 About me:
-🔭 Atualmente, estou no 4º período da faculdade de Sistemas para Internet e também estou concluindo o curso de formação em Frontend da SOFTEX-PE.
-Na SOFTEX, estou colaborando no desenvolvimento de um projeto de um sistema que irá vender senhas para participantes de vaquejadas.
-Estamos utilizando tecnologias como React, Next.js,Typescript, Prisma e MongoDB.
+🔭 Currently, I am in the 4th semester of my Internet Systems degree and I am also finishing the Frontend training course at SOFTEX-PE.
+At SOFTEX, I am collaborating on the development of a system that will sell tickets for participants in rodeos.
+We are using technologies such as React, Next.js, Typescript, Prisma and MongoDB.

 ## 🌐 Socials: